isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-spider-bite-vs-mosquito-bite.markdown

 - Hardened bite-area skin
 - Severe headache that beings shortly after getting bitten - and the headache could remain active for about a week.
 ### 2. Causes High-Risk** i**llnesses?
 *a.
-Mosquito biteÂ *
+Mosquito bite *
 Mosquito bites will result in pink, red & rounded, plus itchy bumps.
 But this bite could result in severe illnesses like eastern equine encephalitis (EEE), malaria, West Nile virus, and Zika virus.
 Zika virus will, for many humans, result in a flu-like illness.
-However, newborns from mothers infected with this virus could get microcephalyÂ birth defects.
+However, newborns from mothers infected with this virus could get microcephaly birth defects.
 The
 [CDC notes](https://pestpolicy.com)
 that the West Nile virus was (in 2019) spread over 47 states of the US.